-- 6.1 As soon as possible after the interview (or after you tell the assessor if no interview takes place), and within no more than 20 working days, the assessor will recommend what further steps should be taken.
-These recommendations may include, but are not limited to, the following: - The matter may need to be reported to the police. - The matter may need to be investigated either by the Audit Committee or some other committee of the Corporation, or referred to other internal or external auditors or investigators.
-The matter may be referred to relevant external bodies such as OFSTED, the Health and Safety Executive or the Information Commissioner's Office. - The matter may need to be reported to the Education and Skills Funding Agency (ESFA), the Department for Education, the National Audit Office (or any organisation which takes over from them) or any other appropriate regulatory or public authority. - You or another member of staff may need to be given the opportunity to take action through the grievance or complaints procedures or by making an appeal under the disciplinary procedures relating to staff if the concerns relate to either your or the other member of staff's own personal circumstances rather than wrongdoing within the College. - 6.2 The reasons when the assessor may recommend no further action are as follows: - If the assessor is satisfied that you do not have a reasonable belief that wrongdoing has taken place or is likely to. - If the matter concerned is already being dealt with under legal proceedings, or has already been referred for appropriate action by an external body. - If the matter is already being (or has already been) dealt with under one of the College's other procedures relating to staff or students. - If the assessor is satisfied, after investigation, that the wrongdoing has not taken place, is not taking place, or is not likely to. - 6.3 The assessor will make any recommendations under this procedure to the Principal unless it is alleged that the Principal is involved in the alleged malpractice or unless there are other good reasons for not doing so.
-If this is the case, the assessor will make the recommendations to the Chair or the Vice-Chair of the Corporation.
-Wherever possible, the assessor will make the recommendations without revealing your identity as shown in 8.1. - 6.4 The assessor will take all steps possible to make sure that the recommendations are put into practice unless there are good reasons for not doing so.
-If the Principal (or Chair or Vice Chair) decides not to put any of the recommendations into practice, they will write to the Chair of the Corporation as soon as possible and give their reasons.
-This will be within 10 working days of receiving the recommendations. - 6.5 Once the Principal (or Chair or Vice Chair) has decided what further steps (if any) should be taken, the assessor will let you know the decision within 10 working days.
+6.1.
+As soon as possible after the interview (or after you have informed the assessor if no interview takes place), and within no more than 20 working days, the assessor will recommend what further steps should be taken.
+These recommendations may include, but are not limited to, the following:

+- (i) The matter may need to be reported to the police. - (ii) The matter may need to be investigated either by the Audit Committee or some other committee of the Corporation, or referred to other internal or external auditors or investigators.
+The matter may be referred to relevant external bodies such as OFSTED, the Health and Safety Executive or the Information Commissioner's Office. - (iii) The matter may need to be reported to the Education and Skills Funding Agency (ESFA), the Department for Education, the National Audit Office (or any organisation which takes over from them) or any other appropriate regulatory or public authority. - (iv) You or another member of staff may need to be given the opportunity to take action through the grievance or complaints procedures or by making an appeal under the disciplinary procedures relating to staff if the concerns relate to either your or the other member of staff's own personal circumstances rather than wrongdoing within the College. - 6.2.
+The reasons when the assessor may recommend no further action are as follows: - (i) If the assessor is satisfied that you do not have a reasonable belief that wrongdoing has taken place or is likely to. - (ii) If the matter concerned is already being dealt with under legal proceedings, or has already been referred for appropriate action by an external body. - (iii) If the matter is already being (or has already been) dealt with under one of the College's other procedures relating to staff or students. - (iv) If the assessor is satisfied, after investigation, that the wrongdoing has not taken place, is not taking place, or is not likely to. - 6.3.
+The assessor will make any recommendations under this procedure to the Principal unless the Principal is involved in the alleged malpractice or unless there are other good reasons for not doing so.
+If this is the case, the assessor will make recommendations to the Chair of Governors.
+Wherever possible, the assessor will make the recommendations without revealing your identity as shown in 8.1. - 6.4.
+The assessor will take all steps possible to ensure that the recommendations are put into practice unless there are good reasons for not doing so.
+If the Principal (or Chair of Governors) decides not to put any of the recommendations into practice, they will write to the Chair of Governors as soon as possible and give their reasons.
+Within 10 working days of receiving the recommendations. - 6.5.
+Once the Principal (or Chair of Governors) has decided what further steps (if any) should be taken, the assessor will let you know the decision within 10 working days.
 If the College plans to take no further action, the assessor will give you the reasons for this.